Eating disorders are characterised by an abnormal attitude towards food that causes someone to change their eating habits and behaviour.

 - medication – for example, a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs) may be used to treat bulimia nervosa or binge eating

-There is a range of other healthcare services that can help, such as support and self-help groups, and personal and telephone counselling services.
-See the "Useful links" on this page for more information.
+There's a range of other healthcare services that can help, such as support and self-help groups, and personal and telephone counselling services.
+See the "Useful links" section on this page for more information.